-Svetlana Berezhnaya graduated from the Gnesins Russian Academy of Music in piano and from the Zhiganov Kazan State Conservatory, also completing a post-graduate study in organ and harpsichord.
-Trained as an organist at Brabants Conservatorium (Tilburg, the Netherlands).
-In 1996 she took 1st prize at the All-Russian Open Organ Competition (Kislovodsk), and in 2000 she was awarded the title of Honoured Artist of Russia.
+Svetlana Berezhnaya graduated from the Gnesin Russian Academy of Music in piano and from the Zhiganov Kazan State Conservatoire, also completing a post-graduate study in organ and harpsichord.
+Trained as an organist at Brabants Conservatorium (Tilburg, Netherlands).
+In 1996 she took 1st prize at the All-Russian Open Organ Competition (Kislovodsk).

-Has appeared at the Great and Small Halls of the Moscow Conservatory, the Tchaikovsky Concert Hall, the Concert Hall of the Mariinsky Theatre, the Grand Hall of the St Petersburg Philharmonia, the Smetana Hall in Prague, the St Petersburg State Capella and cathedrals in Paris, Vienna, Brussels, Freiburg, New York and Graz among other cities.
+Has appeared at the Grand and Small halls of the Moscow Conservatory, the Tchaikovsky Concert Hall, the Concert Hall of the Mariinsky Theatre, the Grand Hall of the St Petersburg Philharmonia, the Smetana Hall in Prague, the St Petersburg State Capella and cathedrals in Paris, Vienna, Brussels, Freiburg, New York and Graz among other cities.

-Currently she is General Director, Artistic Director, Pianist and Organist of the North-Caucasian State Philharmonic named after V.I.
+Currently she is Artistic Director, pianist and titular organist of the North-Caucasian State Philharmonic named after V.I.
 Safonov.
 Berezhnaya initiated the installation of organs at the North-Caucasian Philharmonic’s halls in Kislovodsk and Yessentuki, as well as the foundation of the Philharmonic Choir named after V.I.
 Safonov.